Raku/doc/CONTRIBUTING.md

 ## Documenting versions

-* If you are adding a recently introduced feature, please indicate in a note which version was it introduced in.
+* If you are adding a recently introduced feature, please indicate in a note which version it was introduced in.
-* If you change an example to use the new feature, leave the old example if it's still working, at least while it's not obsolete, for people who has not upgraded yet, clarifying in the text around it the versions it will run.
+* If you change an example to use the new feature, leave the old example if it's still working, at least while it's not obsolete, for people who have not upgraded yet, clarifying in the text around it the versions it will run with.

 ## Writing Code Examples